 The following demonstrates the Bill's reliance of this report is exaggerated because the report (1) recognizes the need for further extensive testing for which the legislation makes no provision, (2) requires, as a precondition for limited use, a strict monitoring mechanism, for which the legislature makes no provision, and (3) while the report addresses the negative effects, the Bill is

-as it tells only half of the story by neglecting the negative aspects.
+a half-truth as it tells only half of the story by neglecting the negative aspects.

 And, because it ignores the negative aspects it makes no provision for adequately addressing them.
 In sum the IOM report substantiates both the Congress and Supreme Court determination the F.D.A.'s singular role in both approval any production of and regulation of any distribution of medical